replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 ## Automated Local to Distributed Storage Migrations

-You can use the `minimumnodecount` field to configure kURL to automatically migrate clusters from local (non-HA) storage to distributed (HA) storage when the node count increases to a minimum of _three_ nodes.
+You can use the `minimumNodeCount` field to configure kURL to automatically migrate clusters from local (non-HA) storage to distributed (HA) storage when the node count increases to a minimum of _three_ nodes.

-When you include the `minimumnodecount` field and the cluster meets the minimum node count specified, one of the following must occur for kURL to migrate to distributed storage:
+When you include the `minimumNodeCount` field and the cluster meets the minimum node count specified, one of the following must occur for kURL to migrate to distributed storage:

 - The user joins the third(+) node to the cluster using the kURL join script, and accepts a prompt to migrate storage.